geoah/ink-protocol/README.md

 ## Now what?

-There are a lot of things we have in mind for Ink and even more we haven't even thought of.
-If you'd like to contribute to any part, object to something or just say hi, just hop by the [Ink Protocol repository](https://github.com/ink-protocol/protocol) and create an issue.
+If you'd like to chat, object, share your opinion, contribute or just say hi, just drop by the [Ink Protocol repository](https://github.com/geoah/ink-protocol) and create an issue or just fork it. :)